ashley468/cst339/activities/activity3/README.md

 ![RequestScope](requestScope.png)

-- This is a screenshot of the @sessionScope annotation
+- This is a screenshot of the @sessionScope annotation.
+- Just as with the rest of the screenshots, the number of times the init() method appears depends on how many times the site is refreshed.
+Each time the page is reloaded, the init() method is called to initialize the page.
+This makes sure that any necessary setup for the page, such as setting default values, is performed and that the code behaves as intended with each new session or reload.
 <br>

 ![SessionScope](sessionScope.png)